CarlosChiarelli/Semantic_Segmentation/README.md

 Copy and paste the Segmentador and xception_65 folders at the path: research/deeplab/datasets/PQR/exp/train_on_trainval_set/init_models/

-## Adapt to own dataset
+## Adapt to train on own dataset
-The following files need to be adapted to train on your own dataset.
+The following files must be adapted to train on your own dataset.

 ### research/deeplab/train-pqr.sh
 This bash file calls train.py, with the paths to the directories needed.